Charger (table setting): Europe

 In service à la russe, charger plates are called service plates and are kept on the table during the initial courses.
 Service plates thus act as a base for soup bowls and salad plates.
 After the soup course is finished, both the soup bowl and service plate are removed from the table; a heated plate is put in their place.
 The fish and meat courses are served from platters.
 (This was not the case historically, nor is it often followed in restaurants.)
 Directly before dessert, everything is removed from the place settings except the wine and water glasses and crumbs are cleared.
 The rule is as such: a filled plate is always replaced with an empty one, and no place goes without a plate until just before the dessert course.

 Culture

-In Mark 6:25, KJV, and Matthew 14:8, KJV, the "daughter of Herodias" requested John the Baptist's head in a “charger” from Herod Antipas as her reward for dancing at his birthday party.
+In the King James Bible, Mark 6:22–25 and Matthew 14:6–8 tell of a "daughter of Herodias" who requested John the Baptist's head in a "charger" from Herod Antipas as her reward for dancing at his birthday party.
 It was the subject of a painting by artist Andrea Solari.